-To connect to an instance of Impala that requires Kerberos authentication, use a connection string of the form jdbc:hive2://host:port/;principal=principal\name.
+To connect to an instance of Impala that requires Kerberos authentication, use a connection string of the form jdbc:hive2://host:port/;principal=principal_name.
 The principal must be the same user principal you used when starting Impala.
 For example, you might use:

-jdbc:hive2://myhost.example.com:21050/;principal=impala/myhost.example.com@H2.EXAMPLE.COM jdbc:hive2://myhost.example.com:21050/test\db;user=fred;password=xyz123
+jdbc:hive2://myhost.example.com:21050/;principal=impala/myhost.example.com@H2.EXAMPLE.COM jdbc:hive2://myhost.example.com:21050/test_db;user=fred;password=xyz123

-To connect to an instance of Impala that requires LDAP authentication, use a connection string of the form jdbc:hive2://host:port/db\name;user=ldap\userid;password=ldap\password.
+To connect to an instance of Impala that requires LDAP authentication, use a connection string of the form jdbc:hive2://host:port/db_name;user=ldap_userid;password=ldap_password.
 For example, you might use:

-Currently, the Hive JDBC driver does not support connections that use both Kerberos authentication and SSL encryption.
-To use both of these security features with Impala through a JDBC application, use the Cloudera JDBC Connector as the JDBC driver.
+Prior to CDH 5.7 / Impala 2.5, the Hive JDBC driver did not support connections that use both Kerberos authentication and SSL encryption.
+If your cluster is running an older release that has this restriction, to use both of these security features with Impala through a JDBC application, use the Cloudera JDBC Connector as the JDBC driver.